Untangling Sample and Population Level Estimands in Bayesian Causal Computation: Discussion

+Another example of this is the analysis for right-to-carry laws in the United States by \citet{Manski2018}.
+The unit of observation was at the state level over time with a particular focus on Virginia.
+They depart from ``conventional practice'' to perform a ``finite-population analysis that views states as the units of interest...to focus attention on the identification problem arising from the unobservability of counterfactual outcomes'' - referencing what we denote with $Y_i^M$.
+After all, population-level inference for this problem would require positing the existence of some ``random process defined on a superpopulation of alternative nations.''
+In a nod to the inherent absurdity, they write that this requires positing ``a random process generating actual American history, with its division of the country into states with their populations of persons, as one among a set of possible histories.''

+Similarly, \citet{balzer2016} argue for sample-level estimands like the SATE as it ``remains interpretable if there is no clear super-population from which the study units were selected.''
+They write that the SATE is ``readily interpretable as the intervention effect for the sample at hand...'' and ``avoids assumptions about randomly sampling from and generalizing to'' a population.

+On the other hand, such sample-level estimands require cross-world assumptions that, as we showed in Section 7.3, may depend on an intractable number of non-identifiable parameters.
+An assumption like ignorability, $A\indep Y(1), Y(0) \mid L$ is not testable in a given data set.
+But at least in principle we can benchmark an observational study relying on this assumption to a randomized clinical trial where it holds.
+If results differ, it may indicate a violation.
+That is, the assumption is falsifiable.
+However, cross-world assumptions such as $Y(1) \indep Y(0) \mid L$ are not even falsifiable since we cannot design a trial where independence holds across multiple worlds.
+Entire approaches based on \textit{single-world} intervention graphics (SWIGs) \citep{richardson2013} exist for identifying causal effects while explicitly avoiding the cross-world assumptions.

+In many applications, a coherent target population of patients \textit{is} well-defined in principle and we are interested in making inferences about this population.
+When this is the case, we should follow the proper Bayesian procedure for obtaining a posterior distribution over a population-level estimand.
+As an example, take the analysis of various red blood cell transfusion strategies by \citet{portela_effect_2024}.
+Here they explicitly state that their target population consists of treatment-eligible patients with myocardial infarction (MI).
+They state that ``current evidence alone cannot inform transfusion policies in this target population'' and carry out a causal analysis to ``inform the optimal transfusion threshold for this patient population.''
+Unlike the right-to-carry example, here it is reasonable to posit the existence of a larger population of patients with MI of which they have only one finite sample of size $n$.
+Correspondingly, the inverse-weighting procedures they use do target such population-level estimands.

-Thus, when doing Bayesian causal inference, our main recommendation is to - as have done here - engage in first-principles thinking about the joint posterior distribution of all unknowns and which marginal posterior is actually of interest.
-Following the strict logic of Bayes' rule and probability calculus will prevent many of the errors of the sort we discussed in Appendix \ref{app:errors}.
+We will not attempt to be prescriptive since the selection of estimands is application specific and depends on the scientific problem of interest.
+We only advise that one should be explicit about what estimand is being pursued and hope the examples we gave here can help guide correct implementation in either case.
+When making Bayesian causal inferences, our main recommendation is to - as we have done here - engage in first-principles thinking about the joint posterior distribution of all unknowns and which marginal posterior is actually of interest.
+Following the strict logic of Bayes' rule and probability calculus will prevent many of the errors of the sort we discussed here.

 0.2in